xansec/picoCTF/picoCTF-web/README.md

     $ pip install -e .[dev]
     ```

 2. The picoCTF-web API has a dependency on a MongoDB server, and by default looks for one at `127.0.0.1:27017`.
-An easy way to bring one up is to use Docker:
+An easy way to bring one up is with Docker:

     ```shell
     $ docker run -p 27017:27017 mongo